Gzaborey/text-summarizer/README.md

 This project has two implementations of a servise.
 One uses the functionality of only LangChain libraries, other one uses functionality from LangChain and 'transformers' library.

-**Why it was needed to create two different implementations of a single service?**
+**Why was it needed to create two different implementations of a single service?**

-The task description stated that
+The task description stated that the Hugging Face library (presumably 'transformers') shouldn't be used.
+So, a solution without the usage of this library was created.

+However, there are several problems with this solution:
+1. **HuggignFaceEndpoint library from LangChain has a critical bug in it.** To avoid it, an out-of-date LangChain module huggingface-hub should be used, but it will be deprecated with the release of LangChain 3.0.0. and is not recommended by the developers.
+2. **More configuration actions.** To use a huggingface-hub implementation, a Hugging Face API token should be provided.
+Therefore, the end user should do more actions to configure the service.
+Create an account, copy and paste the token, etc.

+The implementation with the usage of 'transformers' library fixes these issues:
+1. **Official documentation suggests the usage of HuggingFacePipeline in conjunction with 'transformers' library.**
+2. **Better results due to the usage of a pre-trained tokenizer for a Hugging Face model.**
+3. **No authentication needed, the model is loaded on a server.**

 ## Setup (for Windows)